vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

 4. Log in to Harbor at `https://<sivt-ip>:9443`
     - Credential -> user:admin password:`<sivt password>`
 5. Verify that all binaries are uploaded to Harbor with the mentioned repo name `tanzu_16`.

-## FIPS/STIG Hardened Kubernetes nodes Compliant Deployment

-Service Installer for VMware Tanzu (SIVT) can be used for STIG/FIPS compliant Tanzu Kubernetes Grid deployment.
-Here, an OVA is created, which acts as the base OS for Kubernetes nodes.
-The OVA is customized and made complaint by using STIG/FIPS rules.
-The OVA contains FIPS compliant Kubernetes binaries.
-During Tanzu Kubernetes Grid deployment, Service Installer VMware Tanzu downloads FIPS compliant Tanzu Kubernetes Grid images from [VMware public Harbor](https://projects.registry.vmware.com/harbor/projects/3/repositories/fips%2Ftkg-compatibility/artifacts-tab).
-In case of air-gapped deployment, FIPS Tanzu Kubernetes Grid docker images are downloaded from the local Harbor repo.
-Inspection result of the Node OS can be seen in [ubuntu-20.04 result](./inspect_result/os_result.png) and [K8S result](./inspect_result/k8s_result.png), with the list of exceptions [ubuntu-20.04 exception](./inspect_result/final_exception_20-04.xlsx) and [K8S exception](./inspect_result/kube_output.xlsx).

-To perform compliant deployment, user have to perform following steps.

-1. Download the compliant OVA named `sivt-compliance-ubuntu-2004-kube-v1.23.8+vmware.2-fips.1.ova` from Marketplace.
-This file is compliant with STIG/FIPS rules.
-2. Deploy this OVA inside vCenter and convert it to a template.
-3. In SIVT UI select `compliant deployment` checkbox under `management cluster settings`.

-Note: Currently for compliant deployment we only support ubuntu-2004 with latest kubernetes version (v1.23.8) for Cluster deployment.

 ## Update a Running Extension Deployment